Program Approval Procedure

 Arts & Sciences Students:

 If students do not complete at least 12 credits of coursework with a C or higher, the credits of the study abroad placeholder course will be adjusted to reflect the gap between full-time enrollment (12 credits) and successfully completed credits.
 Incomplete credits will be recorded as "Unsatisfactory Credits" on the student's WashU transcript.
-For example, if a student completes only 9 credits, those 9 credits will be reflected in the "Other Credits" section of the WU transcript, however, the remaining 3 credits will appear on the transcript as 3 Unsatisfactory Credits.
+For example, if a student completes only 9 credits, those 9 credits will be reflected in the "Other Credits" section of the WashU transcript, however, the remaining 3 credits will appear on the transcript as 3 Unsatisfactory Credits.

 If students complete all 12 credits of classes but fail additional coursework, then the failed courses will not appear on the WashU transcript.
 Please note that post-graduate opportunities will still see the failing grade(s) on the host university/program study abroad transcript.